UBC-STAT/stat545.stat.ubc.ca/content/tutorials/tibble_join/index.md

     ## 5 Alex      Smith       50 Alex          190
     ## 6 <NA>      Jones       NA Sophie        155

-What if you did not realize that multiple shared the same First Name?
+What if you did not realize that multiple people shared the same First Name?

 ``` r
 full_join(df4, df5, by = c("FirstName" = "First_name"))